David-ORiordan/Insurance-Program/README.md

 • The following exceptions were tested for: NullPointerException and IllegalArgumentException.

 ### How to run:
-Upload all files from the src folder into your IDE.
+Upload all files from the src directory into your IDE.
 To run JUnit test, run the InsuranceProgramTestSuite.java file.

 ### Technology used:
 • Java 19